SPARQLCRMSUPPE/VocsForInstruments/03_Kap3/Kap3.md

 "Eine Mo ̈glichkeit ist die Verwendung von URI-Referenzen.
 Schreibt man z.B. http://de.wikipedia.org/wiki/Othello#URI, dann zeigt dies nicht direkt auf ein existierendes Dokument (da es den Abschnitt ”URI“ auf dieser Seite nicht gibt).
 Wenn man diese URI-Referenz als URL aufruft, dann erha ̈lt man dennoch die beschreibende Seite fu ̈r diese URI." [@TN_libero_mab21631588, S. 49]

 "Eine andere Mo ̈glichkeit ist die Verwendung von Weiterleitungen: auch bei Aufruf einer nicht existierenden URL kann ein Server den Nutzer auf eine alternative Seite weiterleiten.
 Da das Programm des Nutzers diese Weiterlei- tung wahrnimmt, ist dennoch die Unterscheidung der URIs gewa ̈hrleistet.
 Die automatische Weiterleitung hat außerdem den Vorteil, dass man entweder eine menschenlesbare HTML-Datei oder eine maschinenlesbare RDF-Datei auslie- fern kann – abha ̈ngig von Informationen in der Anfrage.
 Dieses Verfahren ist auch als Content Negotiation bekannt." [@TN_libero_mab21631588, S. 49]

-"The names in a namespace form a collection [...]
-There's no requirement that the names in a namespace only identify items of a single type; elements and attributes can both come from the same namespace as could functions and concepts or any other homogeneous or heterogeneous collection you can imagine.
-The names in a namespace can, in theory at least, be defined to identify any thing or any number of things. [...]
-A user encountering a namespace might want to find any or all of these related resources.
-In the absence of any other information, a logical place to look for these resources, or information about them, is at the location of the namespace URI itself.
-The details of exactly what this means may be subtlely different in different cases, but the general point is clear, as [\[WebArch Vol 1\]](file:///Users/alanriedel/Zotero/storage/VEIFTJE6/nsDocuments.html#webarch) says: It is [Good Practice](http://www.w3.org/TR/webarch/#pr-namespace-documents) for the owner of a namespace to make available at the namespace URI “material intended for people to read and material optimized for software agents in order to meet the needs of those who will use the namespace”."

 ---